-I’ve always considered myself a natural at receiving and giving feedback.
+I’ve always considered myself a natural at receiving and giving writing feedback.
 After all, I have years of experience both giving and getting feedback on my writing.
-I appreciate solid feedback, because I know it improves my writing.
+I appreciate solid writing feedback, because I know it improves my craft.

 In fact, I’m disappointed when someone just says “Hey, I love this!” without any comments to improve.
 So when I read the book Thanks for The Feedback: The Science and Art of Receiving Feedback Well, I was shocked to find myself almost freaking out before the end of the first chapter.
-I started reliving all the different times in my life I’d received feedback in different ways and how it made me feel small, incompetent and anxious.

 When it comes to my writing, I appreciate any feedback because helps me see my writing more clearly.
 The feedback that stings, though relates to running my business or to me personally, such as the feedback people gave me on my Creative Revolution retreat.
 Some people said there wasn’t enough structure.
-Others say they wanted less structure.
-Some people want me to force them to sit down to write.

 Others prefer I leave them alone to write as they please.
 How does one balance the various streams of feedback that criticize our best work and at times contradict?

 Why is feedback so painful?

 Hearing about problems with our work too often feels like we’re being told we’re flawed and wrong.
 I realized why this is one day when helping my daughter with her homework.
 She had been having a hard time understanding the teacher’s lessons, and quite frankly, part of the problem was the teacher.
-She wasn’t clear and would often mark something as incorrect when the class book said otherwise.
-When Lila asked her about it, the teacher didn’t respond.

-We’re taught that teachers give feedback.
-We receive it.
 They correct us, but there is no way to respond.
 There’s no discussion and there’s no way to have an equal give and take.

 Fast forward, and we bristle at feedback after a lifetime of what feels like criticism with no recourse.
 We feel blamed and at fault.

 Not to mention most people don’t know how to give feedback.
 Too often, people aren’t careful with the words they choose or they allow their own emotions to get involved.
-When feedback hurts, it’s difficult to take the good that helps you grow and ignore the part that feels so damn shitty.

-Why bother with feedback?
+Why bother with writing feedback?

 I always say the best way to improve your own writing is to read and comment on other people’s writing.
 It gives you the distance you need to see the shape of a piece of writing we often miss with our own writing because we’re too close to it.
 The more practice you have commenting other people’s writing, the easier it is to gain that critical distance from your own writing.